 " Zeno Beach ... is as fast and fierce as the few, hugely influential records the band made in its first lifetime.
 Even then, Radio Birdman never played punk rock as Warped Tour bands now define it, instead creating a then-unprecedented attack music from surf music, Nuggets-style garage, the primal assault of the Stooges and the twin-guitar terror of Blue Oyster Cult.
 It is still a rare blend of gunpowders, and the rejuvenated Birdman pack fistfuls into "You Just Make It Worse", "Locked Up", and especially the opening resurrection bulletin, "We've Come So Far (to Be Here Today)".
 Few bands of any vintage can say that with a straight face.
 Radio Birdman play it like they never stopped. * * * * Rolling Stone.

-In 2007, Radio Birdman toured the world, often playing to sell-out crowds.
-They played more than 80 concerts in Australia, North America and Europe, ending in Athens, Greece in October of 2007.
+In 2006 and 2007, Radio Birdman toured the world, often playing to sell-out crowds.
+In 2007 they played more than 80 concerts in Australia, North America and Europe, ending in Athens, Greece in October of 2007.

-The year's events included returning to Australia to accept the ARIA award for their induction into the Australian Music Hall of Fame.
+The year's events included a return to Australia to accept the ARIA award for their induction into the Australian Music Hall of Fame.

 In November 2014, the band was reassembled to promote the release of the Box Set, and played successful shows across Australia.
 The 2014 lineup continues to this day, and features Nik Rieth on drums and Dave Kettley on guitar (replacing long time member Chris Masuak), along with Jim Dickson (bass) and original founding members Rob Younger, Pip Hoyle, and Deniz Tek.